-In light with the GEDI Strategy the programme will continue identify and highlight female front runners (and male counter parts) to facilitate change, connect networks of daring feminist activists and continue to provide technical and financial support to women's organisations.
-Through a systems approach, change will target individuals, Government institutions, markets and private sector, media, public and civil society organizations.
+As part of GEDI implementation, our women's empowerment programme will continue to identify and highlight female front runners (and male counter parts) to facilitate change, connect networks of daring feminist activists and continue to provide technical and financial support to women's organisations.
+Through a systems approach, change will target individuals, Government institutions, markets and private sector, media, public and civil society organisations.